emiapwil/alto-draft/src/design.md

 <!-- Data [[[ -->

-The data component of an endpoint information service is named "endpoint-information", which is a JSON object of type InfoMapData, where:
+The data component of an endpoint information service is named "endpoint-information", which is a JSON object of type EISData, where:

         object {
-            InfoMapData         endpoint-information;
+            EISData     endpoint-information;
-        } InfoResourceInfoMap : ResponseEntityBase;
+        } InfoResourceEISData : ResponseEntityBase;

 <!-- -->

         object-map {
-            PropertyName -> PropertyMapData;
+            PropertyName -> EISPropertyMapData;
-        } InfoMapData;
+        } EISData;

 <!-- -->

         object-map {
             TypedNodeAddr -> { TypedNodeAddr -> JSONValue };
-        } PathPropertyData : PropertyMapData;
+        } EISPropertyMapData;

 <!-- ]]] -->